dotlang/language/README.md

 `type Stack2 = /code/mode2/Stack`

 ## Variables
+Variables will be initialized upon declaration either by developer or compiler.
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).
 Reasons for including type at the end:
 - Due to type inference, type is optional and better not to be first part of the definition.